-Old Haltonians Apprentice RAF Halton Remembrance Poppy Pin
+Old Haltonians Apprentice RAF Halton Remembrance Poppy Lapel Pin (HALTON)

 Wear this Royal Air Force Halton Remembrance Pin with pride at any time of the year not just Remembrance Week.

 Motto: Latin: Crescentes Discimus – Growing we learn.

 Made with High quality metals and enamels.

 International postage will be added at checkout using Royal Mails current International Large Letter Tariff